Exploring connections between Jews and chocolate

 My book, On the Chocolate Trail: A Delicious Adventure Connecting Jews, Religions, History, Travel, Rituals and Recipes to the Magic of Cacao is already in its second printing!
 To purchase your copy or additional copies of On the Chocolate Trail you may do so from the publisher, Jewish Lights.
 Bulk rates and signed books are also available there.
 Thank you to everyone who has bought a copy or more for gifts, teachers, book clubs, adult study and other.

-Bonus materials for the book including lesson plans, a chocolate Haggadah and more.
+Bonus materials for the book including lesson plans, A Socially Responsible Haggadah for a Chocolate Seder and more.

 Lions of Judah of the Jewish Federation of Sarasota-Manatee, FL, February 14, 2014